gigaj0ule/system42/README.md

 will cause the CPU to lock up and freeze, so always call it at least once in a thread!

-### Sketch.hpp

-Inside sketch.hpp you can link libraries that you want to have includedin your project and also set program definitions.

 ### Building